Joystream/founding-members/SUBMISSION-GUIDELINES.md

 ## Submission Guidelines

 There are two ways to submit your activities.
-The primary method is to use the [website](#website-form), whereas the secondary is to send by [email](#email) to `founding.members (at) jsgenesis.com`.
+The primary method is to use the form on our [website](#website-form), while the other is to send your summary by [email](#email) to `founding.members (at) jsgenesis.com`.

 Note that in either case, make sure you include all your activities up until the end of the scoring round.
 When you have submitted for round `n`, you can no longer include any activity that **took place before the end of that round**.
 Hence, anything that was concluded in round `n-1` or `n`, will not be accepted.
-This rule may sound strict, but if not, it would be very difficult for us to spot if something was submitted twice...
+This rule is to prevent us awarding points for the same activity more than once.

 ### Text File